isomerpages/tp-virtualcampus/media/sports/_posts/2022-06-20-post-Ultimate Frisbee.md

 a field.
 The objective is to score by catching the disc in the opponent’s end zone.
 Ultimate Frisbee is a fast-paced game, demanding its players to demonstrate sharp throwing and catching skills, along with great stamina and agility.
-TP Ultimate Frisbee team competes in the Polytechnic-ITE (POL-ITE) and Institute-Varsity Polytechnic (IVP) Ultimate Frisbee Games annually.
+The TP Ultimate Frisbee team competes in the Polytechnic-ITE (POL-ITE) and Institute-Varsity Polytechnic (IVP) Ultimate Frisbee Games annually.
 <br>
 <br><strong>Achievements:</strong>
 <br>POL-ITE Games 2023: Bronze